CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

 ### Updating the config script

 Lastly, we need to add the `GoodbyeObject` to the config script.
-Create a new config script, `hello_goodbye.py` and instantiate both the hello and the goodbye objects.
+Create a new config script, `hello_goodbye.py` in `work/src` and instantiate both the hello and the goodbye objects.
 For instance, one possible script is the following.